SeamusFreitag/Live-Project/defensive/07-ransomware-attack/README.md

 ## First Boot

-The image boots straight to a desktop with a window already open.
+The image boots into a system already infected.
+A window appears with the image of Jigsaw and the ransom note emerges.

 ![Ransom note window](./media/defensive07-ransom-note.png)